mustafaKamal-fe/Book-Surf/README.md

 ﻿# Book Surf🏄🏄🏄

 Book surf is an open source project that can help users find and serach books easily from different sources.
-The project used React framework and a other related set of tools.
+The project used React framework and some other related set of tools.

 # How To Contribute?